wonderbird/wonderbird.github.io/_pages/software-crafting/kanban.md

 ### Prioritizing

+* mauvisoft: [Download Posters](https://mauvisoft.com/downloads/) - Differet posters in different languages: Triage Tables, Dependency Management, Cost of Delay, Understanding Lead Time.

-* Triage Tables amd Cost of Delay
+* Triage Tables and Cost of Delay
 * Quantify first, then prioritize
 * Problem: How do you quantify in complex domains with high uncertainty?
 * Read Troy Magannis work